KruDex/DinoAIChallenge/README.md

 This is an AI challenge based on a clone of the game when the Chromium Browser detects that you are offline...
 An inspriation is [here](https://chromedino.com)

-The game is similar but exposes an interface to the in game data via a TCP connection with JSON messages
+The game is similar but exposes an interface to the in game data via a TCP connection (will be changed to UDP) with JSON messages

 ## The Idea and other inspirations